joshaber/clojurem/README.md

 ## Getting Started

-1. Make sure you have Xcode 4.4 or higher.
+1. Make sure you have Xcode 5+.
-1. Run `./script/bootstrap` to pull in Clojure.
+1. Run `script/bootstrap` to pull in Clojure.
-1. Run `bin/cljmc examples/DemoApp/cljm "{:out examples/DemoApp/gen}"` to compile the ClojureM in the demo app.
+1. Run `bin/cljmc examples/DemoApp/cljm {:out examples/DemoApp/gen}` to compile the ClojureM in the demo app.
 1. See the [DemoApp](https://github.com/joshaber/clojurem/tree/master/examples/DemoApp).

 ## License